Trece (Paraguayan TV network)

 Trece is a Paraguayan free-to-air television network launched in 1981.
 It is the head station of the JBB Group, which as of 11 January 2016 adopted this name.
-Channel 13 was the second television station to start nationwide broadcasts.
+Channel 13 was the second television station to start nationwide broadcasts, after SNT, the first to broadcast entirely in color and the fourth television station to be set up in Paraguay overall including SNT's two inland affiliates that started shortly before Channel 13's operations started.
+In the 2010s, the channel changed owners twice eventually becoming a sister channel to Unicanal, and for a brief period between 2016 and 2019, it was known as RPC.

-It also airs on the DTT service at channel 27 UHF since October 2017.
+It also airs on the DTT service on UHF channel 27 since October 2017.
+The channel has been broadcasting from the city of Lambaré adjacent to the capital Asunción since the beginning.